shashankarya9999/SpaceX-Falcon9-First-Stage-Landing-Prediction/README.md

 ## Executive Summary
 The analysis aims to identify the factors for a successful rocket landing.
 To make this determination, the following methodologies were used:
-- Collect data using SpaceX REST API and web scraping techniques
+- Collected data using SpaceX REST API and web scraping techniques
-- Wrangle data to create success/fail outcome variable
+- Wrangled data to create success/fail outcome variable
-- Explore data with data visualization techniques, considering the following factors: payload, launch site, flight number and yearly trend
+- Explored data with data visualization techniques, considering the following factors: payload, launch site, flight number and yearly trend
-- Analyze the data with SQL, calculating the following statistics: total payload, payload range for successful launches, and total number of successful and failed outcomes
+- Analyzed the data with SQL, calculating the following statistics: total payload, payload range for successful launches, and total number of successful and failed outcomes
-- Explore launch site success rates and proximity to geographical markers
+- Explored launch site success rates and proximity to geographical markers
-- Visualize the launch sites with the most success and successful payload ranges
+- Visualized the launch sites with the most success and successful payload ranges
-- Build Models to predict landing outcomes using K-nearest neighbour (KNN), decision tree, support vector machine and logistic regression.
+- Built Models to predict landing outcomes using K-nearest neighbour (KNN), decision tree, support vector machine and logistic regression.

 ## Getting Started
 If you're new to this repository or data science in general, here's how you can get started: